Skip to content

 If you finish projects 1-10 and want to skip the building process for a more ambitious app, check out Goodspeed, which can generate production-ready apps from validated ideas.
 Or explore our Ideas Library to find a real market opportunity worth building for.

-The goal is not to complete all 20 projects.
-The goal is to build enough that app development stops feeling scary and starts feeling like something you just do.
-And when you are ready to build something real, our [pricing plans](/pricing) make it possible to go from idea to app store without writing every line yourself.
+And when you are ready to build something real, our pricing plans make it possible to go from idea to app store without writing every line yourself.